Disneyland Lightning Lane Guide [2024 Both Parks]

 The Lightning Lane will generally be a much shorter wait than the regular line, but it merges with the regular line usually a few minutes before you board the ride.
 This means a wait of around 5 to 10 minutes is very common, even with Lightning Lanes.

-There is a third Lightning Lane service—Lightning Lane Premier Pass that is simpler, all-inclusive, and much more expensive than Multi Pass and Single Pass.
+There is a third Lightning Lane service—Lightning Lane Premier Pass that is simpler, all-inclusive, and much, much more expensive than Multi Pass and Single Pass.
 We discuss it briefly later in this post.

 Other services, like DAS and rider switch, also use the Lightning Lanes, but they aren’t the subject of this post.
 You can read more about the Disneyland Height Requirements and Rider Switch here.